jvasile/docker-wrap/README.md

 The wrapper is smart enough to run your pre-build, even when build is triggered by an `up` command.

+The pre-build script runs before `Dockerfile` is loaded, so you can *generate* your `Dockerfile` from your pre-build script.

 Note: we currently support pre/post build, but not pre/post up yet.

 ## Install